Millie Perkins: Early life and career

-Soon thereafter, Perkins was vigorously pursued, and then selected, to portray Dutch Jewish diarist and Holocaust victim Anne Frank in the 1959 film adaptation of The Diary of Anne Frank.
+Soon thereafter, Perkins was vigorously pursued, and then selected, to portray Dutch-Jewish diarist and Holocaust victim Anne Frank in the 1959 film adaptation of The Diary of Anne Frank.
 Perkins had never studied nor sought to be an actress, but director George Stevens saw her photo and tried to convince her to read for the part.
 Finally, she flew to Hollywood for a screen test, and with much fanfare, landed the role.
 In its 6 April 1959 issue, LIFE magazine offered a 7-page photo essay about her screen debut in the film, from voice-over recording to the New York premiere.
-Perkins received almost universally excellent reviews for her portrayal of Frank, although the film was less of a box-office success than expected.
+Perkins received almost universally excellent reviews for her portrayal of Frank, including a Photoplay Award for Most Promising Female Star, although the film was less of a box-office success than expected.